Part-time Jobs for Students [Remote Jobs for Students]

 3. How to make money testing websites with no experience

 New websites often need people to test them before they open to the public, and they pay you to do this.
 All you need is to have access to the website, and you can start working.
-This is a job you can do on a browser, so even though the pay isn’t much, it is something.

 From uTest – How to Write Your First Bug Report